maobinxu/maobinxu.github.io/index.md

 ### Education

+Bachelor of FinTech.
 School of Finance, Central University of Finance and Economics, China

 ### Working Papers